Pop-Iuliu/SomniumDB/README.md

 ## Overview

-**Mini-Redis** is a high-performance in-memory key-value store built in C++, inspired by the Redis architecture.
+**SomniumDB** is a high-performance in-memory key-value store built in C++, inspired by the Redis architecture.
 It is engineered from the ground up to maximize throughput (**400,000+ OPS**) and minimize latency by leveraging:

 * **Kernel-level asynchronous I/O** via Linux `io_uring`.
 * **Zero-fragmentation memory management** with a custom C++ compliant pool allocator.